Kemeh-30/kEMEH-30/README.md

 https://github.com/Kemeh-30/Data-Representation-Project:This is a simple Flask web application with a RESTful API, utilizing Flask-RESTful for creating, updating, deleting, and retrieving items.
 The application also includes web pages to consume the API, allowing users to perform CRUD operations on the data.

-:This Python script analyzes the Iris dataset using the pandas library for data manipulation and matplotlib/seaborn for data visualization.
+https://github.com/Kemeh-30/Fund-data:This Python script analyzes the Iris dataset using the pandas library for data manipulation and matplotlib/seaborn for data visualization.
-Machine-learning-and-Stat-Assessment: This code is designed to analyze the association between two categorical variables (drink preference and biscuit preference) using the chi-squared test and provides key statistics for interpretation.
+: This code is designed to analyze the association between two categorical variables (drink preference and biscuit preference) using the chi-squared test and provides key statistics for interpretation.

 Feel free to explore more of my projects on GitHub.https://github.com/Kemeh-30